Park Address: 1200 Woodbury Dr, Ann Arbor, MI 48104

 Frisinger Park is a 3.6 acre

-neighborhood park located on the corner of East Stadium Boulevard and Woodbury Drive in central Ann Arbor.
+neighborhood park on the corner of East Stadium Boulevard and Woodbury Drive in central Ann Arbor.
 View the Ann Arbor Parks and Nature Areas Map for location context.
-With its large
+It hosts many Ann Arbor Rec and Ed sporting events including soccer, baseball,

-and softball, to name a few.
+and softball.
 The playground and picnic areas are well shaded on

 the south end of the park, far away from the sounds of E. Stadium Blvd.
 The